 Warm & Layered

 A layered, voluminous style gets even more dimension and depth with piecey highlights.
-This bronze hue (combined with natural roots) is *chef's kiss.*
+This bronze hue (combined with natural roots) is truly stunning.

 It's almost blonde—but not quite.
 We love the look of a silky bronze ombré with roots kept natural.